CENTRAL CALIFORNIA BUILDERS EXCHANGE

 Section 2.
-The specific purpose of the Exchange is to promote and advance the construction industry in the County of Fresno and other counties in the State of California.
+The specific purpose of the Exchange is to promote and advance the construction industry in the State of California.

 The principal office will be in the City of Fresno, County of Fresno, State of California.
 The Exchange may also have offices at such other places both within and without the State, as the Board of Directors (“Board’) may from time to time determine or the business of the Exchange may require.

 Section 1.
 Any firm, individual, association or corporation engaged or interested in the building and construction industry will, subject to the provisions of these Bylaws and to such regulations as may from time to time be established by the Board, be eligible for membership in this Exchange.

 Section 2.
 There are three (3) classes of membership: